Ria-fahima/Building_mngmt/README.md

 The admin can also add, delete or update any information of a staff from the user of the building app.
 <br>
 A user can complain in this app which is convenient to the user.
+## Database System
+For the building management app, i have chosen **PostgreSQL Database System**.
+As it is a open source DBMS, it has a wide range of possibilities for further developement.
+Also a large number of communities use this.
+Modules can be developed by the users and it can be propsed to the community later.
+It can handle large quantity of data without crashing.
+In postgreSQL bugs can be identified easity so that it is easy to improve and upgrade.
+This system is also compatible with different types of data.
+For data serialization, ORM plays an important role.
+In PostgreSQL, a user does not need to learn ORM seperately to serialize the data.
+That's a huge benefit of using PostgreSQL.